True love for great sound unites us.

 When overloaded, a tube distorts and creates extra harmonics – even harmonics that the human ear perceives as euphonious (a fancy word meaning ‘nice-sounding’).
 The signal gently compresses, too, which sounds awesome.

-On the other hand, when a FET distorts, it generates odd harmonics, which also sound awesome – if you’re playing guitar through a fuzz pedal.
+On the other hand, when a FET distorts, it generates odd harmonics, which can also sound awesome – if you’re playing guitar through a fuzz pedal.

 If an overdriven FET mic sounds harsh, why does anyone use them?
 Simple: because they’re not supposed to be overdriven – that’s why they often have built-in pads to lower their sensitivity to loud sounds.
 While it’s possible to build a tube mic that’s very clean and quiet, FET condenser mics do it naturally, so they’re chosen for how they sound when they’re not pushed beyond their design limits.
-Different sounds for different applications, right?

 So where does all this ‘tubes rule’ stuff come from?
 Here’s the thing: for decades at the dawn of the recording industry as we know it today, tube microphones were the only condenser mics there were, with viable designs going back to the 1930s.